-Like head coach Matt McShane, Swindle is no stranger to the Mountain West.
-He joined the Academy staff after spending two years as a volunteer assistant at the University of New Mexico.
-During his time on the sidelines, New Mexico compiled a 42-17 record, which included its first appearance at the NCAA Championships in 15 years.
+Swindle joined the Academy staff after spending two years as a volunteer assistant at the University of New Mexico.
+During his time on the sidelines, the Lobos compiled a 42-17 record, which included its first appearance at the NCAA Championships in 15 years.

-In addition, Swindle has served as the president of University Athlete, Inc., since its inception in 2004.
-The company helps college volleyball coaches find, identify and communicate with over 100,000 club volleyball players.
-He is also the vice-president of Synch, Inc., a marketing and advertising agency that has assisted such companies as the Santa Fe Opera and the Albuquerque International Balloon Fiesta.
+In 2004, Swindle founded University Athlete, Inc., a company that helped college volleyball coaches find, identify and communicate with over 100,000 club volleyball players.
+He was also the vice-president of Synch, Inc., a marketing and advertising agency that assisted such companies as the Santa Fe Opera and the Albuquerque International Balloon Fiesta.

-Swindle graduated from New Mexico in 1992, following a four-year career as a member of the UNM men's volleyball team.
+Swindle graduated from the University of New Mexico in 1992, following a four-year career as a member of the UNM men's volleyball team.
 He was named the USA Volleyball Regional Player of the Year during the 1991-94 seasons.